Chemical Free Living:

 9. BPA & BPS

-You might already know that BPA has no place in a chemical free home.
+You might already know that BPA has no place in a toxic chemical free home.
 In many products, Bisphenol-A has been replaced by Bisphenol-S. We suggest avoiding both.
 BPS has been shown to have the same endocrine-disruption problem as BPA.
 BPA and BPS pop up in items as innocent as baby teethers and sippy cups.
 In fact a study showed that 93% of Americans have BPA in their urine.
 No thanks!

 So how to avoid these nasty chemicals: